 Customizing your column chart

-After clicking on the tab "Refine", the first thing that you'll see is the option to adjust the colors of your bars.
-You can click on "customize colors", to assign each bar an own color.
-Datawrapper will show you a list of the labels in your first column.
+Next option is ''Appearance'' where you have the option to adjust the colors of your bars.
+You can click on "customize colors" to assign each bar its own color.
+When you click on customize colors, you will have a list of labels displayed, together with a color box, depending on how many values you had.
 Click on a label (e.g. "Union") and then on the color box below "Choose a Color".
 A small popup will open, and you'll be able to choose a new color for your selected label.

 You can also "Reset all colors" (to the right) or select all or none colors below the list of labels.